fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 Back in January I loved [Mystery Road – Origin](https://fuzzylogic.me/posts/mystery-road-origin/).

-Later in the year, the Succession finale really lived up to its billing – a fitting end to a brilliant sbow.
+Later in the year, the Succession finale really lived up to its billing – a fitting end to a brilliant show.

 Latterly I really enjoyed [Mr Inbetween](https://www.imdb.com/title/tt7472896/).
 Scott Ryan, the lead, is a talent.